open-telemetry/opentelemetry-collector-contrib/pkg/telemetryquerylanguage/tql/README.md

 - `nil`,
 - `0x0001`

+#### Enums

+Enums are a special type of Path that gets interpreted during parsing and converted to an `int64`. **The interpretation of an Enum is NOT implemented by the TQL.** Instead, the user must provide a `EnumParser` that the TQL can use to interpret the Enum.
+The `EnumParser` returns an `int64` instead of a function, which means that the Enum's numeric value is retrieved during parsing instead of during execution.

+Within the grammar Enums are always used as `int64`.
+As a result, the Enum's symbol can be used as if it is an Int value.

+When defining a function that will be used as an Invocation by the TQL, if the function needs to take an Enum then the function must use the `Enum` type for that argument, not an `int64`.

 ### Conditions

 Conditions allow a decision to be made about whether an Invocation should be called.
 The TQL does not force a condition to be used, it only allows the opportunity for the condition to be invoked before invoking the associated Invocation.
-Conditions allways return true or false.
+Conditions always return true or false.

 Conditions are made up of a left Value, an operator, and a right Value.
 See [Values](#values) for details on what a Value can be.